Janette Oke

 Janette Oke (née Steeves; born February 18, 1935) (pronounced "oak") is a Canadian author of inspirational fiction.
 Her books are often set in a pioneer era and centered on female protagonists.
 Her first novel, Love Comes Softly, was published by Bethany House in 1979.
 As of September 2016, more than 75 others have followed.
 The first novel of her Canadian West series, When Calls the Heart (1983), became the basis of the current television series of the same name.

 Biography

-Janette Steeves was born in Champion, Alberta, to Canadian prairie farmers Fred and Amy (née Ruggles) Steeves, during the Great Depression years.
+Janette Steeves was born in Champion, Alberta, to Canadian prairie farmers Fred and Amy Steeves, during the Great Depression years.

 Oke graduated from Mountain View Bible College in Didsbury, Alberta, where she met her future husband, Edward Oke, who later became the president of that college.
-The Okes have four children, including a set of twins.
-Oke's daughter, Laurel Oke Logan, has co-written books with her.
+The Okes have four children, 3 sons and 1 daughter.
+Oke's daughter has written several books alongside her mother.

 Oke is a committed Evangelical Christian.
 She has written many books about her faith.